 Louvre Museum

 Once a France’s Kings residence, Lourve is a stunning museum dedicated to the fine arts.
 You will enter the museum via the courtyard of the former palace and the glass pyramid developed in 1917 by Ieoh Ming Pei.
 Travelers can feast their eyes on fine art, from antiquities to medieval ones and European paintings from the 15th to the 19th centuries.
 It is unimaginable to see it all in just one visit.
 So it is advisable to focus on galleries like Italian Renaissance, classical sculpture, French paintings, and more.
 Sign up for a three-hour walking tour to cut the lines and gain easy access to the arts.
-Louvre Museum is undoubtedly one of the best places to explore in France.
+Louvre Museum is undoubtedly one of the best places to visit in France.

 Rocamadour